 3. Capture action shots using Burst mode

 Burst mode is a quick and easy modification to your shutter button that allows you to take 10 shots per second.
-All you have to do is tap and hold your finger on the shutter, and your iPhone does the rest.
+You must tap and hold your finger on the shutter, and your iPhone does the rest.
 This is a great way to capture fast-moving action, silhouettes, children, and group photos.

 iPhoneography tips: An iPhone photo showing how to take action shots